sorabhr47/Tm-system1/README.md

 This is a (Task management system ) dashboard design using Html,css,javascript and bootstrap.
 I made this responsive for mobile with max-width of 924px.

-this webpage designed for CRUD (Create, Read, Update, Delete ) operations.
+This webpage designed can follow CRUD (Create, Read, Update, Delete ) operations.
 ## Demo

 Deployed link : https://sorabhr47.github.io/Tm-system1/